SMerrony/dashera/README.md

 # DasherA
 DasherA is a free terminal emulator for Data General DASHER series character-based terminals.

 It is written in GNU Ada using the GtkAda toolkit and should run on all common platforms targeted by those tools.
+Other platforms satisfying the build requirements (see below) may also work - eg. it builds and runs successfully on Raspbian GNU/Linux version 11 32-bit.

 ![Screenshot](./Screenshots/DasherA-20220305.png)

 ## Key Features

-(This will be updated as features from DasherG are ported across...)

 * DASHER D200 & D210 Emulation
 * Serial interface support at 300, 1200, 2400, 9600, 19200 & 38400 baud, 7 or 8 data bits,